 As a player, he spent parts of three seasons in the Queen City, logging 119 regular season games and 44 points (5g-39a).
 Macdonald also contributed with 14 points (5g-9a) in 44 Kelly Cup Playoff games and was a member of Cincinnati’s first-ever Kelly Cup title squad in 2008.
 During that season, he served as an alternate captain.
 In addition to his ECHL experience, the former defenseman also saw time in the American Hockey League, Central Hockey League and in Denmark.
 Collectively, he skated in 385 games as a professional and collected 133 points (30g-103a) with 732 career penalty minutes.
 While playing in Denmark during the 2010-11 campaign, he helped his team capture a Bronze Medal and was a Danish Cup champion.

 Prior to going pro, Macdonald was a four-year letter winner at St. Lawrence University, where he amassed 30 points (14g-16a) and 131 penalty minutes in 118 career collegiate games.
-Macdonald resides in Cincinnati with his wife, Erin, their three-year-old daughter, Hazel, and one-year-old son, Max.
+Macdonald resides in Cincinnati with his wife, Erin, their four-year-old daughter, Hazel, and two-year-old son, Max.

 |2014-15||Cincinnati Cyclones (ECHL)||72||31||30||11||—||—||—|